-In today's linear economy, however, the focus is on the production, use and disposal of products.
-Which results in huge mountains of waste.
-This is very wasteful as these waste streams contain materials that can be used as raw materials for new products.
-The solution lies in circularity or, in other words, in closing loops.
+In the current linear economy the focus is on the production, use and disposal of products.
+The result?
+Huge mountains of waste.
+This is a shame, because these waste streams contain materials that can serve as raw materials for new products.
+The solution lies in circularity or, in other words, in closing cycles.

 One of the spearheads of the circular economy is the reduction of waste.
 Companies can make a difference here.
 After all, offices produce massive amounts of waste.
 This includes daily waste such as cardboard coffee cups, packaging, food waste, cleaning products and (recovered) paper.